a5c-ai/gitagent/README.md

 ## 🤖 AI Agent System

-The GitHub Action Handler supports a powerful AI agent system that allows you to create custom AI-powered responses to GitHub events.
+gitagent features a powerful AI agent system that allows you to create custom AI-powered responses to GitHub events.
 Agents are defined using YAML configuration files organized in a hierarchical structure.

 ### Agent Directory Structure